Francesca-Corrao/Assignment1/robot-sim/README.md

 The simulated robot has two motors configured for skid steering, connected to a two-output [Motor Board](https://studentrobotics.org/docs/kit/motor_board).
 The left motor is connected to output `0` and the right motor to output `1`.

-The Motor Board API is identical to [that of the SR API](https://studentrobotics.org/docs/programming/sr/motors/), except that motor boards cannot be addressed by serial number.
 So, to turn on the spot at one quarter of full power, one might write the following:

 ```python
 R.motors[0].m0.power = 25